directus/directus/docs/cloud/projects.md

 If there is no app activity for 3 days on a Community Project, the [Infrastructure](/cloud/glossary/#infrastructure) gets paused.
 Projects that remain paused for a certain duration will be automatically deleted (see details in [Cloud Policies](https://directus.io/cloud-policies/#)).
 To avoid deletion, you have to manually resume the Project within the Cloud Dashboard, because requests to the app will not resume the Project.
-To resume a paused Community Project:
+To resume a paused Community
+Project:

 1. Open the Team Menu in the Dashboard Header and click the desired Team.
 2. Click **"Projects"** to enter the Projects page.
 3. Click the paused Project to enter the Project Monitor page.
-4. Click **"Resume Project."**
+4. Click **"Resume Project"**.

 ## Destroy a Project